Where to Eat in Tamarindo

 Capitan Suisso Restaurant

-We had a breakfast buffet here once.
+We had the breakfast buffet here once.
 It was a traditional buffet, but it was very expensive.
 You’ve been warned.
 It’s a beautiful view, right by the pool.
 If you are a guest at the hotel, it seems to be a popular choice for grabbing something before heading out on your adventures.

 Langosta Beach Club (Facebook)